 The general philosophical approach taken is a phenomenological one.
 We will explore methods of giving aesthetic forms to real-life situations through using ideas of System.
 Through a series of reading-based discussions, participants, including the residents, will be encouraged to use ideas, strategies, and metaphors of systems to consider the complex relationships between local contexts and larger global systems such as economics, telecommunications, meteorology and so on.

-[5 credits for each ‘theories’ module; two to be taken each semester]
+[5 credits for each ‘theories’ module]

 (4) ART & WRITING: This is a student-led seminar comprised of 2 modules.
 Participants explore and critique different models and strategies for writing on art.
 Students will also reflect on their own practice as writers and engage in peer review critiques.